WPChill/strong-testimonials/readme.txt

 No. If you already have testimonials in another plugin or theme, you will have to re-enter them.
 Why?
 Because every theme and plugin stores data differently.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Strong Testimonials plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/9e5fb49c-26b1-4725-8172-ce6b7ffc67f2).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin."

 == Screenshots ==

 1. Slideshow